moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node/upgrade-systemd.md

 systemctl start tanssi.service
 ```

+The node will resume syncing blocks from where it left off when the Systemd service was stopped.
 To verify that it is running correctly, you can use the following command to check the logs:

 ```bash
 systemctl status tanssi.service